IBM/PublicRegulationFabric-Food-IBPV20/README.md

 <!-- *Hosted* -->

-## 5. Interact with Blockchain Ledger via UI
+## 5. Populate Ledger and Simulate Transactions
 Initially the ledgerState will be blank.
 We can begin populating it with data by creating participants.
 To get the latest data from the ledger at any time, click the "Refresh Ledger" button.

 Click the "Create User" button.